 7. Protection Against Cyberattacks and Malware

-Cyberattacks, including ransomware, phishing, and other forms of malware, pose a significant threat to the insurance sector.
-These attacks can lead to data loss, operational disruptions, and substantial financial damage.
+Cyberattacks, including ransomware, phishing, and malware, pose significant threats to insurance companies.
+Such attacks can compromise sensitive information, disrupt operations, and inflict substantial financial damage.

 8. Security of Internal Systems and Networks